• Skip to primary navigation

 At 0-4 weeks along, you may not know you’re pregnant yet!
 As soon as you get a positive home test, follow up with your primary care physician to get a blood test ordered.
 At the physician’s office, they will test for the HCG hormone, which is what causes your at-home test to turn positive.
 While the at-home test does detect the HCG hormone, false positives do happen, so it’s always good to confirm.
 Physicians look at the amount of the hormone detected in your blood, which helps them gauge how far along you are.
 Once determined, they can give you your estimated due date!

-I didn’t know I was pregnant until my fifth week, and at that point, I had no symptoms – just a hunch!
+With my first pregnancy, I didn’t know I was pregnant until my fifth week, and at that point I had no symptoms – just a hunch!
 I’ve always been in tune with my body, as well as a very intuitive person, so I just had a feeling about it and decided to check.
 Sure enough, I was pregnant!

 Weeks 5-8 of Pregnancy